niklaskarel/qt-multiclient-logger/README.md

 ## Known issues

-As of 13/6/2025 The application crashes when the python script generates a critical error for module 3
+~~As of 13/6/2025 The application crashes when the python script generates a critical error for module 3~~ Fixed on 17/6/2025: Crash caused by improper deletion of client sockets on CRITICAL messages from module 3 was resolved.

 ---